Federal Payroll Taxes: The Complete Employer Guide (2026)

 Which taxes do employers and employees pay?

-When is federal tax deposit Form 940 filed?
+What is the federal payroll tax deposit schedule?

 What is the purpose of IRS federal tax deposit Form 941?